PGA Tour Quality Shots

 Surfacing Your Best

-The harder design problem was translating raw ShotLink data into something that felt meaningful to an amateur.
-"Better than 71% of shots on Tour" is immediately understandable.
-Club, distance, result, wind conditions provided the context that makes a stat feel real instead of abstract.
-Every detail on the card had to earn its place.
+The subtler design problem was translating raw ShotLink data into something that felt meaningful to an amateur.
+"Better than 71% of shots on Tour."
+That's immediately understandable.
+Club, distance, result, wind conditions: the context that makes a stat feel real instead of abstract.
+Every detail on the card had to earn its space.

 Dashboard showing Top Shots from the last round as cards alongside Caddie's Outlook.